Shortcut: download the latest Geant4 virtual machine files here.

 - Under Windows, you may encounter problems if the disks (internal & external hard drives, USB keys...) where you uncompress your files have been formatted in the FAT32 format.
 Use NTFS formatted disks only (same remark for USB keys - see for eg this link for Windows or this link for Mac).

-- If OGLIX visualization windows do not refresh, add ’Option "backingstore"’ to the /etc/X11/xorg.conf file, in the Screen section.
+- If OGLIX visualization windows do not refresh, add as root ’Option "backingstore"’ to the /etc/X11/xorg.conf file, in the Screen section.

 - If you do not have network access on your virtual machine, you may try to remove as root the following file /etc/udev/rules.d/70-persistent-net.rules and reboot your machine.